tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

 As I said before, some members of an aggregate act as "state changer", operating add/update/delete on one or more of its models.
-Those members have a 1 to 1 correspondence with the cases associated to the event type of that aggregate.
-In essence each aggregate has an associated Event type and such event type is a Discriminated Union (Du) type with a case associated to "state changer" members of the aggregate.
+Each aggregate has an associated Event type and such event type is a Discriminated Union (Du) type with a case associated to "state changer" members of the aggregate.

 An event type can be defined, in abstract, as something that, when processed, return a new state of the aggregate or an error, which fits the following definition: